Approaching NFL Draft, TravelingWiki’s Search Volumes Exceed US Presidents; Launches Auction with One of A Kind Merch

 TravelingWiki Enters Draft w Free Resources - English, Spanish, French, German, Mandarin, Japanese, Hebrew, Arabic, Portuguese, Hindi, Twi, Vietnamese & Russian

-LOS ANGELES, CA, UNITED STATES, April 16, 2025 /EINPresswire.com/ -- To commemorate the upcoming California state approval of Jonathan Sutter, TravelingWiki’s CEO, presenting at The Rose Bowl and launching several affordable housing projects via sports related initiatives, and approaching work at the NFL Draft in coordination with community service organizations such as the Jewish Community Center Leadership, TravelingWiki Foundation’s search volumes now exceed the search volumes for the three most recent US Presidents (see screen shot of search volumes as captured early AM US Pacific Time on Wed.
-April 16, 2025), and TravelingWiki Foundation launches a one-of-a-kind auction for merchandise autographed by Magic Johnson, Shaquille O'Neal, Cal Ripken Jr., Joe Montana, Ozzie Smith, Mark Messier & More at https://www.ebay.com/usr/travelingwikifoundation.
+LOS ANGELES, CA, UNITED STATES, April 16, 2025 /EINPresswire.com/ -- To commemorate the upcoming California state approval of Jonathan Sutter, TravelingWiki’s CEO, presenting at The Rose Bowl and launching several affordable housing projects via sports related initiatives, and approaching work at the NFL Draft in coordination with community service organizations such as the Jewish Community Center Leadership, TravelingWiki Foundation’s search volumes now exceed the search volumes for the three most recent US Presidents (see screen shots, as amended of search volumes as captured early AM US Pacific Time on Wed.
+April 16, 2025; rolling average search volumes uses for comparisons vs. Presidents Obama & Biden; spot search volumes used for comparison with President Trump, correcting prior release), and TravelingWiki Foundation launches a one-of-a-kind auction for merchandise autographed by Magic Johnson, Shaquille O'Neal, Cal Ripken Jr., Joe Montana, Ozzie Smith, Mark Messier & More at https://www.ebay.com/usr/travelingwikifoundation.

 This follows Jonathan Sutter, TravelingWiki’s CEO, having an extensive set of engagements surrounding the Final Four NCAA Tournament to promote special needs awareness, including: